Entire functions with two radially distributed values: Introduction

-\begin{theorem} Suppose that all zeros of an entire function $f$ lie on a line $L_1$ and all $1$-points lie on a different line $L_2$ intersecting $L_1$.
-Then $f$ is either of the form $f(z)=e^{az+b}$ or $f(z)=1-e^{az+b}$, or a polynomial of degree at most~$2$. \end{theorem}
+The case of parallel lines was studied by Baker \cite{Ba} and Kobayashi \cite{Kob} who showed that if all zeros of a transcendental entire function~$f$ lie on a line $L_1$ and all $1$-points lie on a different line $L_2$ parallel to~$L_1$, then $f$ has the form $f(z)=P(e^{az})$ with some $a\in\C\backslash \{0\}$ and a polynomial~$P$.

-As a corollary we obtain that if the zeros and $1$-points of an entire function $f$ lie on two distinct rays, then $f$ is a polynomial of degree at most~$2$.
+Biernacki returned to the subject in 1929 and considered the more general situation where the zeros and $1$-points do not lie exactly on certain lines or rays, but are only close to them.
+We say that points $a_n$ (e.g., the zeros of an entire function) accumulate in a direction $\varphi$ if, for every $\varepsilon>0$, the sector $\{z\colon |\arg z - \varphi|<\varepsilon\}$ contains infinitely many points $a_n$.
+If there is only one such direction $\varphi$ (modulo $2\pi$), we say that the points $a_n$ accumulate in the direction $\varphi$ only.

+\begin{theoremb} {\rm (M. Biernacki \cite[p.~533]{Bier2})} There does not exist a transcendental entire function $f$ of finite order such that the zeros of $f$ accumulate in a certain direction only and the $1$-points of $f$ accumulate in a different direction only. \end{theoremb}

+We complement the above theorems with several results.
+First we consider the situation when the zeros lie on a ray and the $1$-points lie on two rays.
+Note that in view of Theorem~A, these assumptions imply that the function is of finite order.

+\begin{theorem} Let $f$ be a transcendental entire function whose zeros lie on a ray $L_0$ and whose $1$-points lie on two rays $L_1$ and $L_{-1}$, each of which is distinct from $L_0$.
+Suppose that the numbers of zeros and $1$-points are infinite.
+Then $\angle(L_0,L_1)=\angle(L_0,L_{-1})<\pi/2$. \end{theorem}

-It is remarkable that there are non-trivial examples of entire functions whose zeros lie on the positive ray and all $1$-points lie on two rays that are not contained in the real line.
+It is remarkable that there are non-trivial examples of entire functions whose zeros lie on the positive ray while all $1$-points lie on two rays that are not contained in the real line.
+As far as we know the functions given in the following theorem are the first non-trivial examples of entire functions with zeros and $1$-points on finitely many rays.

 \begin{theorem} For every integer $m\geq 3$, there exists an entire function $f$ of order $1/2+1/m$ whose zeros are positive and whose $1$-points lie on the two rays $\left\{ z \colon \arg z=\pm 2\pi/(m+2)\right\}$. \end{theorem}